It really began to seem like a diamond was forever.

 It’s taken generations, but today, diamonds are losing popularity among young adults for the first time.

-The millennial generation got down on one knee and opened a ring box filled with color.
+The millennial generation got down on one knee and opened a ring box filled with color, according to CNBC.

 Young adults today are looking to change the story on marriage, engagement, and love.
 A new look at love deserves a new symbol—and it comes in screaming color.